skybert/skybert-net/src/mac-os-x/macos-as-unix-workstation-2022.md

   />
 </a>

-This document describes how I turned a vanilla install of macOS into a powerful Unix environment.
+I'm a die hard Linux user, but in November 2022, I had to use a Mac for some work.
+This document describes how I turned a vanilla install of the latest macOS into a powerful Unix workstation.

 ## Emacs 🐂